On this page:

-The Water Savings Protocol (the Protocol) allows water savings to be calculated in a consistent and transparent manner and meets the requirement that all water savings are independently audited.
+The Water Savings Protocol (the Protocol) allows water recovery achieved by modernising public irrigation systems to be calculated consistently and transparently and meets the requirement for the water recovery is independently audited and verified.

-Independent auditors carry out audits of water recovery for irrigation modernisation projects each year.
-The audits follow an established process, detailed in the Protocol, to ensure water saving estimates have been completed in accordance with the Protocol.
+The audits follow an established process, detailed in the Protocol, to ensure water recovery estimates have been completed in accordance with the Protocol.

 Development of the Protocol

-The Protocol was first released in 2009 and consisted primarily of a technical manual on how to estimate water savings.
-It was developed to provide a consistent and transparent way to estimate water savings from irrigation modernisation projects across Victoria and provides a guide to the Minister for Water’s expectations for water corporations and project proponents around demonstration of water savings.
-It also sets out the associated responsibilities of those involved in water savings projects.
+The Protocol was released in 2009 to provide a consistent and transparent way to estimate the water recovery achieved by irrigation modernisation projects across Victoria.
+The Protocol also sets out the respective responsibilities of those involved in water recovery projects.

-It was released by the Minister for Water and developed by the Department of Environment, Land, Water and Planning in collaboration with:
+The Protocol was released by the Minister for Water and developed by the Department of Energy, Environment and Climate Action in collaboration with stakeholders including:

 - Goulburn-Murray Water